 Ahh, Paris in the springtime!
 Does it get more beautiful than this city dotted with delicate pink flowers?
-When sauntering through Paris, you’ll come across blossoming trees pretty much everywhere, but there are certain places where you can truly immerse yourself in the pink delight of the cherry blossoms and take some stunning photos.
+When sauntering through the French capital, you’ll come across blossoming trees pretty much everywhere, but there are certain places where you can truly immerse yourself in the pink delight of the cherry blossoms and take some stunning photos.

 The Jardin du Palais-Royal is beautiful throughout the year.
 While the garden is on most visitors’ lists of things to do, you probably didn’t know that this is also where spring in Paris starts first.
 It all begins with the gigantic pink magnolia blossoms, cheery yellow daffodils, and then later the delicate cherry blossoms bloom and make the park even prettier.